 Applicants who fulfill the following requirements may qualify for regular admission to the College of Graduate Studies and the Department of English.
 Applications are online, available at the College of Graduate Studies web site.
-Applications for admission only are accepted on a rolling basis, year round, and applicants for a Teaching Assistantship are considered as long as slots are available, with preference given to applications received before March 27th (deadline extended).
+Applications for admission only are accepted on a rolling basis, year round, and applicants for a Teaching Assistantship are considered as long as slots are available; TAships are currently available for 2018-2019.
 Opportunities for admission to begin in Spring semester are occasionally available; interested applicants should request information from the department.

 - A baccalaureate degree earned from a department of approved standing and granted by an accredited college or university.

 - A minimum 2.7 cumulative point-hour ratio (on a 4.0 scale) for all previous academic work or indicated performance as explained below.
 In English a minimum of a 3.0 average for all English courses taken is expected.
 Transcripts from all institutions attended other than UT must be submitted to the College of Graduate Studies.
 (Do NOT send them to the department.)

 - Prerequisite academic work which gives evidence that the applicant should be able to pursue effectively graduate work in English.
 Students need not have been English majors or minors, but must show evidence that they are prepared for advanced literary studies.

 - All applicants must submit a critical essay to be reviewed by members of the English Department Admissions Committee.
 The essay can be uploaded with the rest of the application at the site linked above.

 - All applicants must submit three letters of recommendation from college faculty members acquainted with the student’s ability and potential for advanced study in English.
 (Forms available through the College of Graduate Studies.)
 These must be sent to the College of Graduate studies, NOT the department.